 Meet the Team

 Brittany has always believed that with the right tools and support there is no limit to a child’s potential.
-She is a Certified Family Life Educator and creator and host of the podcast, Raising Today’s Kids, where she shares her deep belief in the power of parents.
-Brittany has also served as a Court Appointed Special Advocate (CASA), Sexual Assault (SANE) Advocate, Team Leader for Montana’s Operation Underground Railroad Volunteer Team, and currently serves as Co-Chair of The Safeguard Alliance (a task force of the National Center on Sexual Exploitation) while pursuing a master’s degree in Family and Human Development at Arizona State University.
+She has a master's degree in Family and Human Development, is a Certified Family Life Educator, and is creator and host of the podcast, Raising Today’s Kids where she shares her deep belief in the power of parents.
+Brittany has also served as a Court Appointed Special Advocate (CASA), Sexual Assault (SANE) Advocate, and is actively involved in the Safeguard Alliance (a task force of the National Center on Sexual Exploitation).

 Brittany has a bucket list the length of Montana.
 She would love to experience every adventure from learning to yodel, to running an ultra-marathon, to seeing the northern lights from a hot spring.
 She loves to travel and integrate with the locals wherever she goes and has had life-changing conversations in cultures from Israel to Haiti.
 The experience that trumps all others though, is that of being a mother.
-She and her husband feel so blessed to have four children who are a force for good in the world.
-They inspire her to fight to protect all children.
+She and her husband feel so blessed to have four children who inspire her to fight to protect all children.

 The way Erin sees it, few things are more fulfilling than jamming out at her hiphop dance classes, hanging out with her husband and five kids, or working to help children flourish and thrive.
 She’s pretty much on the move all day, every day, but ask her to make a decision about which plant to pick out at the nursery and you might be waiting a while.
 Her passion to protect kids and educate families has taken her on quite a journey; where she once only attended conferences and celebrated good legislation, she now gives trainings, speaks at conferences and promotes that legislation.
 If her efforts help one person, every minute was worth it.